 You’re getting ahead of yourself.
-Before you do those things you need to answer some questions.
-I’m going to ask you to get even further ahead of yourself.
+There are some things you need to consider before you dive right in.
+And I am actually going to ask you to get even further ahead of yourself.

 The first question is: Who is your audience?
 If your immediate response is “everyone,” it’s time to go back to the drawing board and get a more solid idea of what you are going to be writing about.
 No book is suitable for everyone, and thinking it will be for the masses means that you have not given enough thought to the subject matter.
 Be realistic and narrow it down.

 Next question: What other books are out there already that may be direct competition for your book?
 If your immediate assertion is, “There is no book out there that is competition for this book because there is nothing like it,” you are very likely mistaken.
 If you are not aware of books that cover your topic, go to Amazon and search key words and phrases that relate to your idea.
 Find some of the more popular, highly rated examples and make a list.

 If your immediate assertion is, ‘There is no book out there that is competition for this book because there is nothing like it,’ you are very likely mistaken.

 If you are already aware of some possibly competitive works, add those to the list as well.
 For the books on your list that you have not read, you can use the “Look Inside!” feature on Amazon.
 Many times, the limited featured content will include the table of contents, the publisher information, the introduction, and perhaps some good sample meat from the book.

 Doing this kind of research or, even better, purchasing and reading electronic versions of these books, can be extremely helpful in better defining who you are trying to reach.
 It will also help you identify publishers that look for books like yours, and it will help you answer the next category of questions for yourself.